Coupes have the right lines, but it can be awkward to take more than one person along for the ride.

 Even if the car has four seats.

-Getting to them – and out of them – is a chore, even if you’re young and nimble.
+Getting to them – and out of them – can be a chore, even if you’re young and nimble.

-This concept has been tried before by Saturn (RIP) and some others (Mazda RX8, also RIP) but they never went whole hog with a proper full-sized rear door.
+This concept isn’t original.
+Saturn (RIP) gave it a go and also Mazda (RX8, also RIP) but neither of them went whole hog with a proper full-sized rear door.

 Only the Veloster has that.